Avaray/dav.one/src/articles/how-to-generate-music-with-yue2/index.md

 Because the planning stage in `"full"` and `"melody"` modes produces a readable score before any audio is made, you can preview it, and even hand-edit it, before committing to a final render.

 In practice, `cot="full"` tends to be the most reliable setting overall, and it's the one to reach for if you want an **instrumental track with no vocals at all**.
 With the full melody-and-chord plan in place, the model has enough structure to build a complete arrangement even when there are no words to sing.
+You'll see exactly what that looks like in the instrumental version of the complete example below.

 ## Making a cover of an existing song